My Love Story!!: Characters

 A confectioner that works in the shop where Rinko works for a part-time job.
 He falls in love upon seeing Rinko and considers her his muse.
-When he discovers that Takeo is Rinko's boyfriend, he asks him to break up with her because he says that he is a better fit for her, causing an inner dilemma in Takeo´s mind over whether he is really the one who can make Rinko happy.
+When he discovers that Takeo is Rinko's boyfriend, he asks him to break up with her because he says that he is a better fit for her, causing an inner dilemma in Takeo's mind over whether he is really the one who can make Rinko happy.
 Although being politely rejected by Rinko, he still wishes for her happiness with Takeo.

 Media

 Manga

 The series debuted as a 100-page special in Bessatsu Margaret Sister on October 13, 2011, before becoming serialized in Bessatsu Margaret, ending with a 100-page final chapter on July 13, 2016.
 The first volume was released by Shueisha on March 23, 2012, while the thirteenth and final volume was released on September 23, 2016.
 Viz Media has licensed the series and released the first volume on July 1, 2014.

 In honor of the 50th anniversary of Margaret, Kawahara and Aruko collaborated with Io Sakisaka, the creator of Ao Haru Ride, to create a crossover comic called My Ride!!, which was released in the July 2013 issue of Bessatsu Margaret.

-A 60-page side story chapter was released in September 2018 and 2 further chapters in December 2023 and January 2024.
+A 60-page side story chapter was released in September 2018 and two further chapters in December 2023 and January 2024.
 All were published in Bessatsu Margaret.
+They were collected in an additional volume released on April 24, 2024.